prjunnamed/prjcombine/docs/src/README.md

   - geometry and bitstream data: ✅ complete
   - speed data, documentation, verification: ❌ not started

-- `prjcombine-virtex2`: Xilinx Virtex-II and Spartan-3; has three databases:
+- `prjcombine-virtex2`: Xilinx Virtex-II and Spartan-3; has two databases:

   - `virtex2`:
     - Virtex-II
     - Virtex-II Pro
   - `spartan3`:
     - Spartan-3
+    - FPGAcore eFPGA
     - Spartan-3E
     - Spartan-3A and Spartan-3AN
     - Spartan-3A DSP
-  - `fpgacore`:
-    - FPGAcore eFPGA

   Status: